AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Prerequisites**

 * Not all data in the data layer must be sent to [!DNL Target].
-You should have a discussion with the business team (digital marketing team) to determine what data is valuable for experimentation, optimization, and personalization.
+Consult with your business team (digital marketing team) to determine which data is valuable for experimentation, optimization, and personalization.
 Only this data should be sent to [!DNL Target].
 * Ensure that you do not send any Personally Identifiable Information (PII) data to [!DNL Target].

 **Configure automatic page load request**